Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the small family car segment and utilize the same 4-door sedan body style and the front wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Ford-engineered powertrain under the hood, a 4-cylinder, 16-valves 150hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 128hp engine designed by Hyundai.

 SafetyThe fact that the Ford got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, but that fact doesn't break the tie between the two cars.
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the American car offers a marginal difference of 1% more metal.
+Moving further on, let's take a closer look at some additional safety-related facts.
+Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, but it doesn't do much to help us decide between the two.
+Furthermore, taking kerb weight as an important factor into account, the American car offers a marginal difference of 1% more metal.

 Performance & Fuel economyFord is undoubtly more agile, reaching 100km/h in 1.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 210 kilometers per hour, 10km/h more than the other car.
 When it comes to fuel economy the winner has to be the American car, averaging around 5.6 liters of fuel per 100 kilometers (50 mpg), in combined cycle.
 We can't ignore that 16% difference compared to the Korean car.